Skip to Main Content

 Successful stream restoration projects are also focused on ecological co-benefits—the habitat and environmental gains aside from nutrient reduction—and Reiss said the Trust Fund asks any applicant for funding to justify their designs against possible alternatives.
 This ensures there is a reason behind any intervention they make in the stream environment.

 But for everything a stream restoration project can do, Donegan said the best thing for streams would be to prevent excessive runoff from entering them in the first place.
 This is where stormwater mitigation efforts come in.
-Practices like bioretention ponds, green roofs, infiltration facilities, and permeable pavement aim to ease the amount of runoff that continued development channels into streams.
+Practices like bioretention ponds, green roofs, infiltration facilities, and permeable pavement are intended to ease the amount of runoff that continued development channels into streams.

 A combination of stream restoration and stormwater mitigation would be ideal for most areas, she said.
 And the ability for individual homeowners and developers to make improvements for stormwater retention is another way for a community to have direct involvement in the ecosystem around them.